 'Flights' by Olga Tokarczuk, translated by Jennifer Croft

-The story behind Cherry is almost as good as the story within it — because author Nico Walker, an Iraq veteran and heroine addict, is currently in jail for robbing banks.
+Cherry is almost as good as the story within it — because author Nico Walker, an Iraq veteran and heroine addict, is currently in jail for robbing banks.
 The hero of Cherry mirrors him in many ways: He's a young man who joins the army, unprepared for the horrors that await him.
 When he returns, his PTSD and opioid addiction keep him from making any real money — so he turns to robbing banks as a solution.
+Click here to buy.